 Kathryn Hobbs Dip Couns.
 MBACP

-It is important to me that I provide a safe empathic environment for you where you can explore the issues you are struggling with, you may have been struggling with them for some time.
+It is important to me that I provide a safe empathic environment for you, where you can explore the issues you are struggling with, you may have been struggling with them for some time or they may have surfaced recently.

 My theoretical approach is primarily person centred using Existential theory, I am trained to use a range of other therapeutic approaches which does include CBT.
-Using these skills to help support your own understanding of what is happening to you and to develop the necessary skills you may need to support yourself outside of therapy.
+Using these skills to help support your own understanding of what you are experiencing and how that impacts on your day to day life.
+I will also explore some skills with you which may be useful in supporting yourself outside of therapy.

-I currently work in GP surgeries as a counsellor for MIND Cwm Taf Morgannwg
+I currently work in GP surgeries as a counsellor for MIND Cwm Taff Morgannwg

-I previously worked as a NHS counsellor for GP practices.
+I have previously worked as a NHS counsellor for C&V UHB in GP practices.

 Training, qualifications & experience